juspay/expresscheckout-dotnet-sdk/README.md

 RequestOptions reqOptions = new RequestOptions(string merchantId, string apiKey, SecurityProtocolType? ssl, long? readTimeoutInMilliSeconds);
 ```
 ### JWT
-Pass JuspayJWTRSA in request option or set JuspayEnvironment.JuspayJWT.
+Pass JuspayJWTRSA in request option or set JuspayEnvironment.Instance.JuspayJWT.
 JuspayJWTRSA implements IJuspayJWT interface.
 IJuspayJWT has three methods ConsumePayload, PreparePayload and Initialize (a factory method to initialize ISign and IEnc objects) along with three attributes Dictionary of keys, Sign of type ISign and Enc of type IEnc.
 JuspayJWTRSA currently uses JWTSign which is a implementation of ISign interface and JWEEnc which is a implementation of IEnc interface.
 Currently JuspayJWTRSA class comes with the SDK.
 Implement IJuspayJWT to create custom JWT classes.
 JuspayJWTRSA constructor accepts keys with kid as arguments.

 #### Using RequestOptions
 ```cs